haidecisionmaking/haidecisionmaking.github.io/README.md

 ### Quick contribution via email

-"If you want to quickly mention a relevant paper but do not want to go through the hassle of editing the data file, feel free to drop us an at [haidecisionmaking@gmail.com](mailto:haidecisionmaking@gmail.com).
-We appreciate any construvtive feedback too.
+If you want to quickly mention a relevant paper but do not want to go through the hassle of editing the data file, feel free to drop us an at [haidecisionmaking@gmail.com](mailto:haidecisionmaking@gmail.com).
+We appreciate any constructive feedback too.